grebtsew/Bomberman/Readme.md

 The bots can be set to several behavior modes.
 * Meny - several scenes and load animations.
 * GUI - an easy userfriendly gui.
-* Phone Ready - add controlls for phone usage and change some code to better suite phones.
+* Phone Ready - add controls for phone usage and change some code to better suite phones.

 # Screenshots
 See screenshots below:

 ![mobile_image](./images/mobile_screenshot.png)

 ![pc_image](./images/pc_screenshot.png)

 # Keys